Blackwall DLR station

-Blackwall is a Docklands Light Railway (DLR) station in Blackwall area of Poplar in London, England.
+Blackwall is a Docklands Light Railway (DLR) station in Blackwall, London, England.
 It is located very close to the northern entrance to the Blackwall road tunnel under the River Thames.
-The station is on the Beckton branch of the DLR between Poplar and East India stations.
+The station is between Poplar and East India stations.

 The DLR station opened, with the Beckton Branch, on 28 March 1994.
 There was a previous station very close to this site, called Poplar station, which was served by the London and Blackwall Railway from 6 July 1840 to 3 May 1926.
 Poplar station was along the route of Aspen Way just to the south and east of the DLR station.
 Blackwall station on the London and Blackwall Railway was actually farther east, on what is today Jamestown Way.
 A crossover west of the station allows trains from Beckton and Poplar to reverse here.

+Services

+The typical off-peak service in trains per hour from Blackwall is: